When it comes to men’s products, shaving soap has been around for just about as long as the concept of shaving itself.

 Carefully infused with high-quality ingredients, Taylor of Old Bond Street Shaving Soap is all you need to achieve a close and comfortable shave.

-The best thing you’ll notice is that it produces a rich, luxurious lather that cushions the blades to guard your skin and provide you with a good shaving experience.
+The best thing you’ll notice is that the Taylor of Old Bond Street produces a rich, luxurious lather that cushions the blades to guard your skin.
+Old Bond Street is also known to provide you with a good shaving experience.

-Different from most shaving soaps being sold in the market, this product is quick in giving a thick lather that holds onto your face for a little longer to allow you enough shaving time.
+Different from most shaving soaps being sold in the market, Taylor of Old Bond Street is quick in giving a lather that holds onto your face for a little longer to allow you enough shaving time.

-Apart from a comfortable shave, also expect a pleasant and long-lasting manly smell given by a rich, woody blend of cedar and sandalwood mixed with rosemary and lavender.
+Apart from a comfortable shave, also expect that Taylor of Old Bond Street has a pleasant and long-lasting manly smell given by a rich, woody blend of cedar and sandalwood mixed with rosemary and lavender.

 - Gives a comfortable, smooth and closer shave